 Now that spring has finally arrived, this may be a good time to consider “spring cleaning” your home or office.
 It may also be a great time to consider spring cleaning your data.

 A solid, clean database is crucial for direct marketing success in customer retention efforts.
 Your customer database tracks previous purchases and gifts and gives insight to a person’s buying behavior.
 A clean database makes it easy to identify cross-sell and up-sell opportunities, meaning you can drive customers to act a certain way by knowing how they’ve shopped in the past and then delivering a custom message unique to the recipient.

 The quality and accuracy of your mailing list makes or breaks the level of personalization you are able to achieve.
-It’s hard to develop a 1:1 message if you don’t know who you are speaking to or what you want to drive them to do – or if they’re even your customer anymore.
-(Download our free eBook: Achieving Personalization with Variable Data Messaging to learn more.)
+It’s hard to develop a one-to-one message if you don’t know who you are speaking to or what you want to drive them to do – or if they’re even your customer anymore.

 Here are three easy activities to check off your database spring cleaning list: